GabrieleAsaro/SimpleObfuscator/README.md

 # 📜 Why do you need SimpleObfuscator ?

 You can learn from it!
-The code it's really simple and clean!
+The code is really simple and clean!

 # 💥 What does it do ?

-- [x] Support all .NET Frameworks
+- [x] Supports all .NET Frameworks
-- [x] Support all .NET Core
+- [x] Supports all .NET Core
-- [x] Protect names of methods
+- [x] Protects names of methods
-- [x] Protect names of classes
+- [x] Protects names of classes
-- [x] Add junk methods
+- [x] Adds junk methods

 # 📚 Credits